mcook42/Virtual-World-for-Reddit/Documents/Use Case 2.md

  * Posts: Every post the user creates corresponds to a door inside the hallway.
 Only the first 25 newest posts appear initially.
 The elevator functions similarily to the elevator within a subreddit and allows the user to view more posts or organize posts differently.

  * Comments: Every comment the user creates corresponds to a picture frame on the wall with that comment inside of it.
 Only the first 25 comments appear initially.
 The elevator has an option to load more comments or rank the comments differently.

+ * Create new user profile: Clicking the "u" keboard key brings up a new user login page.
+Upon logging in, a house represeting the user profile will appear in the center of the city.
+The user will be teleported to the outside of the house.

+###Extensions:

+ * Create thread: Unable to post within subreddit.

+  + Give error message.

+ * Add comment: Unable to post within thread.

+  + Give error message.

+ * Add comment: More than 25 stick figures exist within the room.

+  + Remove the stick figure that appears at the bottom of the current comment chain being represented.

+ * Create new user profile: Unable to create new user.

+  + Give error message.

+SCHEDULE

+Due Date: release 1.0